Christian seminaries and theological institutions in India: Overview

 the UGC Act.
 Therefore, most seminaries do not award these titles unless affiliated with a university.

 Seminary students having degrees that are not listed under UGC Act are not eligible to sit for public service examinations, or avail public employment or government research grant, etc. based on their degrees.
-Since there are no government or UGC approved theological institutions in India that provide degrees in biblical languages and Christian theology, the degrees awarded by these seminaries are accepted and recognised by universities and seminaries outside of India peninsular, especially in Europe and North America for further studies and research.
+Since there are no government or UGC approved theological institutions in India that provide degrees in biblical languages and Christian theology, the degrees awarded by these seminaries are accepted and recognised by universities and seminaries outside of India peninsular, especially in Europe and North America, for further studies and research.

-The following is a list of major Christian seminaries and theological colleges in India:

-Major Seminaries and Theological Institutions in India
+Major seminaries and theological institutions in India

 Some of the prominent Christian seminaries and theological institutions are shown below along with their year of establishment and academic affiliations and accreditation: